-Leading and Managing Change in Health and Wellbeing
+Leading and Managing Change in Health and Wellbeing (Core)

 This module examines wellbeing and its effect upon national issues such as disability and unemployment, sickness/absence, long-term conditions, NHS spending and their associated tax burden.
 Within your own workplace, you will consider the application of strategic arguments into action and interventions in the business environment and will review and develop project management skills for planning and leading complex projects.
 Key issues relating to workplace wellbeing will be considered including ethical considerations, trends and patterns, health needs assessment, policy agenda, health communication theories, planning and evaluation methods.
 The influence of Public Health and its impact on local government and private sector approaches to workplace wellbeing will be explored through a range of case studies.